daiquocnguyen/ConvKB/README.md

 `--name`: Dataset name (WN18RR or FB15k-237).

-`--useConstantInit`: Use `False` to initialize filters by a truncated normal distribution.
+`--useConstantInit`: Initialize filters by a truncated normal distribution.
 Use `True` to initialize filters by [0.1, 0.1, -0.1].

 `--model_name`: Name of saved models.